GreatNateDev/Pokemon-Battle-Quest/README.md

 ## Contributing
 Make a pull request with the feature(s) you have made!
 ## TODO:
+abilities\
+true damage formula\
+status moves and effects\
+moves that are more than just moves\
+z-moves\
+gigantamaxxing\
 add held items\
 add mega evolotion\
 add trainers all the way up to champion\